lighterland/a_whatsapp_group_analysis/README.md

 # a_whatsapp_group_analysis
-This repository contains an analysis of a WhatsApp group chat using exploratory data analysis, sentiment analysis, and topic modeling.
+This repository contains an analysis of a WhatsApp group chat using exploratory data analysis, sentiment analysis, and topic modeling. <br>
-The analysis was originally presented in the following article: https://medium.com/@barklight/cracking-the-conversation-973839be5b88
+The analysis is originally presented in the following article: https://medium.com/@barklight/cracking-the-conversation-973839be5b88

 ## Data